Learn how to connect an external storage devices onto Linux based operating systems. From partitioning and formatting towards auto mounting.

 Verify the

-name of the external storage device and create a new partition table1 2 3 4 5 6 7
+sdXname of the external storage device and create a new partition table1 2 3 4 5 6 7

 sudo fdisk /dev/sda # m - print commands menu (for visibility) # g - create a new empty GPT partition table # n - add a new partition # Press enter x3 for defaults (Partition number, First sector, Last sector) # w - write table to disk and exit

-device, all data on the external storage device is about to wipe, there is no going back after writing table to disk ! -
+Important: Make sure you are working on the currentsdXdevice, all data on the external storage device is about to wipe, there is no going back after writing table to disk ! -

 Check that the external storage device is properly partitioned under a Linux filesystem